icp4a/automation-decision-services-samples/practice/DecisionModeling/README.md

 The first two steps
 cover general problems and are given as background.
-The third step introduces the specific problems that Automation Decision Services can solve.
+The third step introduces the specific problems that Decision Intelligence Client Managed Software can solve.
-It helps you understand where Automation Decision Services fits into the vast landscape of decision-making software.
+It helps you understand where Decision Intelligence fits into the vast landscape of decision-making software.

 Each step has one or more exercises.
 When you solve the exercise, you can proceed to the next step.